OptimalBI/optimal-spyglass-open-source/README.md

 	v0.8
 	    * Update AWS library to 1.9.19
 	    * Changed font system to use Google Fonts so that the app is consistent across all OS's
+	    * Added SimpleLog with its proper path
+	    * Added javadocs and sources to pom build script

 ```